cyberphone/D-CBOR/README.md

 [d-cbor-4-constrained-devices.md](d-cbor-4-constrained-devices.md)
 for more details.

+__Q:__ If you don't know in advance how many elements there will be in an array, you can't use D-CBOR, right?<br>
+__A:__ This scenario is addressed by fixups which in most cases can replace indefinite-length encoding.

 __Q:__ Home does _reencoding_ come into the picture?<br>
 __A:__ If you use cryptographic constructs like enveloped signatures or certain variants of authenticated encryption, data must stay